justanothercell/kommando/docs/src/first_steps/structs/methods.md

     );
 }
 ```
-Is the first parameter of a method `Color` or `ptr<Color>`, we can also use the direct method syntax:
+Is the first parameter of a method `Color` or `&Color`, we can also use the direct method syntax:
 ```rs
 !use std::*;
 !